openshift/enhancements/enhancements/machine-config/pin-and-pre-load-images.md

 ### Workflow Description

-1. The administrator of a cluster uses the new `PinnedImageSet` object to request that a set of container images are pinned and pre-loaded:
+1. The administrator of a cluster uses the new `PinnedImageSet` custom resource to request that a set of container images are pinned and pre-loaded:

     ```yaml
     apiVersion: machineconfiguration.openshift.io/v1alpha1